 2. Concord is only a Day Trip Away from Boston!

-Louisa May Alcott grew up in Concord as well, the author of Little Women.
-You can visit her Orchard House which is now a museum.
-This is actually where Little Women takes place, so if you’re a fan of her book, it’s definitely worth checking out!
+Concord is actually where Little Women takes place!
+So, if you’re a fan of her book, it’s definitely worth checking out!

 Where to Stay in Concord